 The Town envisions a place where more of the townspeople's needs and wants can be satisfied in the town center.
-Nowhere in Groton is there a better place to do this than in the Station Avenue District, which has emerged after many years of planning as a unique and important opportunity to improve quality-of-life for town residents.
 We see a place where we can do errands, do business, and participate in cultural activities enriched by a strong sense of community.
 Adjacency to civic and social institutions will create additional activity and synergy between uses, weaving together a rich fabric of community and civic life.